camisatx/Guides/Git_CLI_Commands.md

 The purpose of this file is to help make using Git via command line less intimidating.
 There will always be a place for SourceTree and VCS within PyCharm, but using Git with the command line has very high efficiency for certain tasks.

+For advanced git functionality, read [A Hacker's Guide to Git] (http://wildlyinaccurate.com/a-hackers-guide-to-git/).

 # Basic Git Operations